appseconnect/docs/_posts/Package Documents/Package-Document-Template.md

-**NOTE: This part of the Document will always differ from Package to Package.
+**Tips: This part of the Document will always differ from Package to Package.
 Descriptions should be provided in detail based on the data that would integrated with each flows.**

 ## Action Filter configurations:

 ProcessFlows in this package are pre-configured with the action filters that are required to GET and POST data from Source to Destination Application minimizing the implementation time.
 Have a glance on the [Action Filter](https://docs.appseconnect.com/processflow/manage-actions-actionfilters-errorfilters/) documentation, for more information.

-**Note: This is a Common Section**
+**Tips: This is a Common Section**

 ## LookUp Mapping: